Management strategies for hydropower plants a simple dynamic programming approach: Introduction

-There is an extensive literature on how to improve and rationalize dynamic programming algorithms for managing hydropower, see, e.g., \cite{IDynProg14, IDynProg17} and the references therein, as well as other optimization techniques and models \cite{bok, DWP19, OOL22, YT22, highdim}.
-We contribute to this literature by showing how rudimentary optimization techniques together with simple mathematical models for river flow can yield very good results; the suggested production schemes performs remarkably well, averaging $97.1$~\% of the theoretical maximum over the years 2015-2022 when studying management of an example (fictitious) hydropower plant using real flow data from the northern parts of Sweden.
+We contribute to the literature by showing how rudimentary optimization techniques together with simple mathematical models for river flow can yield very good results; the suggested production schemes performs remarkably well, averaging $97.5$~\% of the theoretical maximum (optimal strategy when knowing the future) over the years 2015-2022 when studying management of an example (fictitious) hydropower plant using real flow data from the northern parts of Sweden.
+A possible explanation for this high performance is our suitable way of merging historical flow with short-term forecast in the simple flow model presented in Section \ref{sec:river-model}.

 The rest of the paper is organized as follows.
 Section \ref{sec:method} outlines our suggested optimization scheme, including the dynamic programming approach, river flow model, and the modeling of our power plant.
 The results from testing our scheme is presented in Section \ref{sec:results}, and in Section \ref{sec:oldsetup} we apply our scheme to a Run-of-River hydropower plant to compare the method with the more involved PDE-based method of \cite{OOL22}.
 We end in Section \ref{sec:discussionanconclusions} with a discussion of our findings and suggestions for further research.